MasterpieceElbow/renesandro-test-task/README.md

 ElevenLabs TTS API – integrated programmatically for dynamic voice overlays

-Moviepy Python integration – automated complex video/audio processing pipelines
+Moviepy Python integration – work with audio of the video

-Async Task Queues (Celery) – learned best practices for queueing and monitoring long-running tasks

-Docker-compose orchestration – configured multi-container architecture for API + queue + dependencies
+Celery Chord – callback task when all tasks are done

 ## Bottlenecks